nikuz/my_realty/README.md

 # My realty

-Extension for to collect descriptions of your own real estate, or to collect selling/rent ads.
+Extension for to collect the descriptions of your own real estate, or to collect the selling/rent ads.

 [App in store!](https://chrome.google.com/webstore/detail/upwatcher-upwork-job-watc/cpmlhfgkdmkceojlpjdnddhjimnlockd)